 This summary provides a high-level overview of many of the key benefits valued by SCU staff.

-Refer to your Handbook for more information.
+Refer to the Benefits Information Guide for more information.

 California Voluntary Disability